 Have you ever truly experienced receiving freely, with no strings attached?
 I started to heal my relationship to giving and receiving when I realized how I had never really felt the experience of receiving freely.
 This was due in part to the fact that many times I was given to with the expectation of having to give something back, but mostly because I did not actually recognize when I was truly given to selflessly.

 Do you feel bad when you are given to and cannot reciprocate?
-Or maybe you think that there is no such thing as “a free meal” and are suspicious of anyone offering something to you as a gift.
-When I started to meditate I joined a group that meets every week to chant together.
-It is completely free and we always meet at the same person’s house.
-Every week she prepares some food for us which we eat after the meditation.
-When I first started to attend I had a reaction common to many visitors: I asked whether I should bring something to share, felt guilty I didn’t contribute either financially or with food, expected to find out there was some sort of catch to the whole thing, etc. It took me probably a whole year (!) to finally relax and realize that I was simply being asked to receive.
-Our host freely chooses to give and all I have to do is receive as selflessly as she gives.
+Or maybe you think that there is no such thing as "a free meal" and are suspicious of anyone offering something to you as a gift.
+When I started to meditate I joined a group that met every week to chant together.
+It was completely free and we always met at the same person's house.
+Every week she prepared some food for us which we shared after the meditation.
+When I first started to attend I had a reaction common to many visitors: I asked whether I should bring something to share, felt guilty I didn't contribute either financially or with food, expected to find out there was some sort of catch to the whole thing, etc. It took me probably a whole year (!!!) to finally relax and realize that I was simply being asked to receive.
+Our host freely chose to give and all I had to do was receiving as selflessly as she was giving.
 WOW.
-I can safely say I had never before let myself have such an experience and this has probably been one of the most healing and transformative experiences of my life.
+I can safely say I had never before let myself have such an experience and this was probably one of the most healing and transformative experiences of my life.

-Just by spending some time writing this blog post, I am so aware of the many, many people who gave to me during the years: from kind friends listening to me when I needed someone to confide to, to the two people years ago who gave me the gift of a round trip to Italy to see my family and friends, to my neighbor who shares some of the best dishes she cooks, my experience with meditation opened up my awareness of all the times I did not let myself fully be present to the generosity of others.
+Just by spending some time writing this blog post, I am so aware of the many, many people who gave to me during the years: from kind friends listening to me when I needed someone to confide to, to the two people years ago who gave me the gift of a round trip to Italy to see my family and friends, to my neighbor who sometimes shares some of the best dishes she cooks...
+My experience with meditation opened up my awareness of all the times I did not let myself be fully present to the generosity of others.

-But don’t worry, if nothing comes to mind when you think of who gave to you without expecting anything back, just start giving.
+But don't worry, if no one comes to mind when you think of who gave to you without expecting anything back, just start by giving.
 As you do, you will find that receiving opens up soon after.

-Now I don’t look at giving and receiving as having to flow between the same parties, I instead recognize that we are all interconnected: nothing in nature exists without needing something else and without being needed.
-But do the exchanges happen in a reciprocal and equal fashion?
-Of course not: the universe doesn’t keep score, it keeps itself in balance because of the entirety of its relations.
+Now I don't look at giving and receiving as having to flow between the same parties, I instead recognize that we are all interconnected: nothing in nature exists without needing something else and without being needed.
+But does each exchange happen in a reciprocal and equal fashion?
+Of course not: the universe doesn't keep score, it keeps itself in balance because of the entirety of its relations.
 We as human beings are as much a part of nature as birds and trees and stars, with an added plus: we have some freedom to choose.
-Choose now and choose freely to give and receive without expectations: you will find that when you embark in your career changing journey with a healed relationship, you will be much more open to receiving wonderful opportunities to contribute when they show up.
+Choose now and choose freely to give and receive without expectations: you will find that when you embark in your career- changing journey with a healed relationship, you will be much more open to receiving wonderful opportunities and to contribute when you feel called to.